 Mission Support

-Baptist Home Mission: Financial help for struggling churches.
+Baptist Home Mission provide financial help for struggling churches.

-Baptist Missionary Society: helps support those who are working overseas.
+Baptist Missionary Society support those who are working overseas.
 Harland and Gill Rivas are our assigned family, working in South America.

 FOOTSTEPS International: Donations from Fare share (see church life) are, at present, going to help build a house for a disabled man and his family in Kenya